jupyter/jupyter/docs/source/use/config.rst

 :file:`~/.jupyter`.

 **Kernel configuration directories**
-If kernels use config files, these will normally be organised in separate directories for each kernel.
+If kernels use config files, these will normally be organized in separate directories for each kernel.
 For instance, the IPython kernel looks for files in the :ref:`IPython directory <ipythondir>` instead of the default Jupyter directory :file:`~/.jupyter`.